prirai/prirai.github.io/src/blog/systemd-boot-issues.md

 ## Booting into the wrong OS

 This is a very common issue that I have encountered with systemd-boot.
-The issue is that when you boot into your system, you are presented with a list of operating systems that you can boot into.
+It's that when you boot into your system, you are presented with a list of operating systems that you can boot into.
 However, the default option is not the one that you want to boot into.
-This is a very common issue when you have multiple operating systems installed on your system.
-The solution to this issue is to change the default boot option.
+This commonly happens when you have multiple operating systems installed.
+The solution is to change the default boot option.
 To do this, you need to edit the file `/boot/loader/loader.conf`.
 This file contains the configuration for systemd-boot.
-You need to add the following line to the file:
+Just add the following line to the file:

 ```
 default arch.conf